Redmine API at Planio

 }

-With the REST API enabled in your Planio account, please navigate to your avatar → My account, open the sidebar and click on Show below the API Access Key header.
+To use API key authentication, please make sure that the REST API is active, then navigate to your avatar → My account, open the sidebar and click on Show below the API Access Key header.
 After confirming your password, Planio will show your API key.

 Now, to authenticate API requests, please add a custom HTTP header called X-Redmine-API-Key